Ty Harrelson

 Ty Gary Harrelson (born September 22, 1980) is an American-Australian basketball coach and former player.
 He played two years of college basketball for Wayland Baptist before playing the majority of his career in Germany and Australia.
-He is the current head coach of Ratiopharm Ulm in the German Basketball Bundesliga.
+He is the current head coach of Ratiopharm Ulm of the Basketball Bundesliga (BBL) and the EuroCup.

 High school and college career

 Harrelson grew up as the son of two college basketball players.
 He split his high school career at Sonora High School and S. H. Rider High School, finishing with 2,786 career points, which at the time put him 18th on the all-time Texas scoring list.

 Harrelson played his freshman college season at Collin County Community College.
 He spent his sophomore season in the Lone Star Conference at Cameron University before transferring to Wayland Baptist University.
 In 2001–02, Harrelson helped Wayland Baptist return to the NAIA National Championships for the first time in a decade.
 In 2002–03, the team posted another 20-win season.
 Harrelson earned All-Sooner Athletic Conference honors both seasons and was voted Wayland's first-ever NAIA First-Team All-American as a senior.
 For his two-season WBU career, he scored 1,111 points, tying him for 28th on the Pioneers' all-time points list.
 As of 2013, Harrelson still held school records for highest assist average in a season (6.8), most assists in a game (15), and best free-throw percentage in a season (88.8).